-Learn how to play I Can’t Stand The Rain on one Acoustic Guitar!
+Learn How To Play I Can’t Stand The Rain

-The Chords and Chord Progression are heavily influenced by the Blues.
-At first listen it might seem as if it just that, a simple Blues.
+The chords and chord progression are heavily influenced by the standard blues progression.
+On a first listen, it might seem as if it is just that, a simple blues.

-However, at closer inspection you’ll find that the Chords are actually a lot more adventurous than your average twelve bar.
+However, on closer inspection, you’ll find that the chords are actually a lot more adventurous than your average twelve-bar.

 | A6 | A6 | D6 | A6 |

-The Chorus get much more adventurous starting on a bVIIx (G) before we go back to A, up to a C (bIIIx) before we resolve with a II – V. Looks like this:
+The chorus is much more adventurous starting on a bVIIx (G) before we go back to A, then a C (bIIIx) before we resolve with a II – V.